gbayarri/biomovies_documentation/docs/source/interface.md

 ###### Backbone

 Cylinders connect successive residues of unbroken chains by their main backbone atoms, which are **.CA** atoms in case of proteins and **C4’/C3’** atoms for RNA/DNA, respectively.
-The main backbone atoms are displayed as spheres.

 <img src="_static/interface/representations/clips/clips18.png" style="max-width:600px;" />